 - Requirements for specifications: As a security requirement, you require a mail app that is containerized and supports MDX security policies.

 - Development: Validate that the app meets business needs.
 You must be able to apply MDX policy controls to the app.

-- Deployment: When the testing phase is complete, you assign Secure Mail to production users and deploy the corresponding MDX file from XenMobile Server.
+- Deployment: When the testing phase is complete, you assign Secure Mail to production users and deploy the corresponding MDX file from XenMobile.

 - Maintenance: A new update to Secure Mail is available.
 You download the new MDX file from Citrix downloads and replace the existing MDX file on the XenMobile Server.
 Instruct the users to perform the update.
-Note: Citrix recommends that you complete and test this process in a test environment before uploading the app to a XenMobile production environment and deploying the app to users.
+Note: Citrix recommends that you complete and test this process in a test environment.
+Then, upload the app to a XenMobile production environment and deploy the app to users.